-Implications 6
+5 Implications

-Resources: Legal and Resource implications are contained within the main body of the report and in more detail in the bid document (App 1).
+Resources: Resource implications are contained within the main body of the report and in more detail in the Business Plan (Appendix 1).
 There are no requirements to match or continue any funding received for this programme.
-No direct legal implications arising from the Governance: recommendations.
+Legal and Governance: No direct legal implications arising from the recommendations.
 Successfully implementing the proposed HDRC programme would enhance current governance processes through improving how they are informed by local and research evidence.
-Risk: A risk assessment has been carried out and the Risk Register was included in the SIU appraisal documentation (see report in App 2).
+Risk: A risk assessment has been carried out and the Risk Register (Appendix 6) was included in the SIU appraisal documentation and with the report to

+Cabinet in November 2023.
 Key risks identified were failure to convene leadership groups and recruit new staff; insufficient capacity of internal leads to support the programme; low uptake of training and engagement activity; breaches of GDPR, ethical protocols; and safeguarding (linked to community engagement activity).
-Mitigations of these potential risks are covered in the proposed HDRC plan, including: continued engagement of key partners and stakeholders; dedicated budget for backfilling SMBC staff time, with early planning of recruitment campaigns; and timely development of processes and protocols for partnership working, research governance and ethical approval.
-Equality: An Equality Impact Assessment is attached (Appendix 3) outlining the equality implications of the proposed HDRC programme.
+Mitigations of these potential risks are covered in the HDRC business plan, including: continued engagement of key partners and stakeholders; dedicated budget for backfilling SMBC staff time, with early planning of recruitment campaigns; and timely development of processes and protocols for partnership working, research governance and ethical approval.
+Equality: An Equality Impact Assessment is attached (Appendix 7) outlining the equality implications of the HDRC programme.
 Overall it is likely that the programme will have benefits across a range of protected characteristics and other marginalised groups through using evidence and research to improve the quality of local services and initiatives focusing on the wider determinants of health and wellbeing, and the emphasis on involving local residents in shaping research priorities.

-Health and Wellbeing: The proposed HDRC would have a positive impact on health and wellbeing and reduce health inequalities through improving the wider determinants of health - the conditions in which our residents are born, live, grow, work and age.
+Health and The HDRC will have a positive impact on health and Wellbeing: wellbeing and reduce health inequalities through improving the wider determinants of health - the conditions in which our residents are born, live, grow, work and age.
 It will achieve this through strengthening the use of evidence and evaluation to inform the services and interventions we deliver and commission as a Council, therefore enhancing quality and efficiency of investment.
-Social Value The HDRC will align to the Levelling Up Programme to ensure that this and related work across Directorates are evidence-informed and robustly evaluated, and reflect the needs and values of local residents.
+The HDRC will align to the Levelling- Up Programme Social Value: to ensure that this and related work across Directorates are evidence-informed and robustly evaluated, and reflect the needs and values of local residents.
 It will therefore enhance the social value of this work over the longer term.
-Climate Change: No direct implications arising from the recommendations.
-However, the longer term impact of this work in alignment with the Levelling Up Programme is likely to have beneficial impacts on air quality in the Borough through enhancing decision making processes around improvements to the built environment.
-Corporate Parenting: No direct implications arising from the recommendations.
-However, the longer term impact of this work in alignment with the Levelling Up Programme is likely to have beneficial impacts on care leavers, particularly through enhancing work to improve education, skills and employment opportunities in the population.
+No direct implications arising from the recommendations.
+However, the longer- term impact of this work in alignment with the Levelling Up Programme is likely to have beneficial impacts on air quality in the Borough through enhancing decision making processes around improvements to the built environment.
+No direct implications arising from the recommendations.
+However, the longer- term impact of this work in alignment with the Levelling Up Programme is likely to have beneficial impacts on care leavers, particularly through enhancing work to improve education, skills and employment opportunities in the population.